Skip to Main Content

 • Where needed, provide copyright attribution in a note below the table or figure.
 Provide the full reference to the original source in your reference list.

 • Not all images require attribution.
-If the license associated with clip art or a stock image states, "no attribution required", then do not provide an APA Style reference, in-text citation, or copyright attribution.
-Clip art from programs like Microsoft Word or PowerPoint do not require attribution.
+Images you created, and clip art from programs like Microsoft Word or PowerPoint do not require attribution.
+If the license associated with an image states "no attribution required" then do not provide an APA Style reference, in-text citation, or copyright attribution.

 • If a figure or table is being reproduced for inclusion in a work that is being published (for example, journal article, book or thesis), you must seek permission from the copyright holder.
 This permission must be included in the caption.